 Dolphin and whale watching is an immensely popular vacation activity that can be enjoyed in destinations around the world.
 The opportunity to spot cetaceans in their natural habitat is a bucket-list experience in itself, but what if you’ve always dreamt of jumping into the water and swimming alongside these majestic animals?

-It is a well-known fact that dolphins are often kept in captivity, both for research and performance purposes – allowing holiday-makers to get up-close-and-personal with these charismatic creatures in their own environment.
+It is a well-known fact that dolphins are often kept in captivity, both for research and performance purposes – allowing holiday-makers to get up-close-and-personal with these charismatic creatures.
 But, while many travellers would actively avoid supporting such practices solely for human entertainment, the lines are becoming difficult to decipher.
 Increasingly, lagoon-like dolphinariums and sea-pens are replacing the traditional pools and dolphins are even being trained to follow boats out into the open ocean for apparently “natural” encounters before returning to their enclosure.

 Luckily, the Caribbean is a hotspot for wild whale and dolphin encounters, offering visitors a high likelihood of sightings as well as unparalleled opportunities to enter the water alongside these marine mammals, entirely on their terms.